onflow/flow-go/pkg/language/docs/language.md

 ## Type Safety

-> 🚧 Status: Type checking is not implemented yet.

 The Bamboo programming language is a *type-safe* language.

 When assigning a new value to a variable, the value must be the same type as the variable.
 For example, if a variable has type `Bool`, it can *only* be assigned a value that has type `Bool`, and not for example a value that has type `Int`.